What do I need to get my License Tag?

 You can also get a rabies vaccination and license tag at Alachua County Animal Services.
-Currently the cost of a rabies vaccine and tag is $21.00 for a dog, or $14.00 for a cat.
-Rabies vaccinations are given Tuesday through Friday, from 9:30am to 2:00pm.
+Currently the cost of a rabies vaccine and tag is $24.00 for a dog, or $18.00 for a cat.
+Rabies vaccinations are given Wednesday through Friday, from 2:00pm to 4:30pm and the first Saturday of the month 10:30am-1:00pm.

 The licensing fees are dependent on whether or not your pet is spayed or neutered (sterilized).
-A sterilized dog license is $20.00, while an unsterilized dog license is $35.00.
-A sterilized cat license is $10.00, while an unsterilized cat license is $18.00.
+A sterilized dog license is $23, while an unsterilized dog license is $38.
+A sterilized cat license is $13, while an unsterilized cat license is $21.
+If you come into the shelter to purchase your license the fees for sterilized pets are reduced to the following: cats are $11 and dogs are $18.
 The Alachua County Ordinance Code states you must purchase your tag within 30 days of the rabies vaccination.

 My Pet is too Sick to be Vaccinated.
 Do I Still Need a Tag?

 Yes, even if your pet cannot be vaccinated, they are still required to have a license tag.
 You will need to bring a written statement from your veterinarian exempting your animal from the rabies vaccination.
 You can then purchase the tag over the counter.
-Medical exemptions and license tags are only good for one year.
+Medical exemptions and exempt license tags are only good for one year.
 They will need to be renewed each year.
-The cost for an exempt tag is $15.00 for a dog, or $8.00 for a cat.
+The cost for an exempt tag is $18.00 for a dog, or $11.00 for a cat.

 What if I Lose my License Tag?